rktamplayo/AutoSense/README.md

-# GAS
+# AutoSense
-Granularity-Agnostic Sense Model for Word Sense Induction
+AutoSense Model for Word Sense Induction

 This code was used in the experiments of the research paper

-**Reinald Kim Amplayo**, Seung-won Hwang, and Min Song. **Granularity-Agnostic Sense Model for Word Sense Induction**. _AAAI_, 2019.
+**Reinald Kim Amplayo**, Seung-won Hwang, and Min Song. **AutoSense Model for Word Sense Induction**. _AAAI_, 2019.

 The `src/models` folder contains one Java file containing the GAS class.
+The GAS (Granularity-Agnostic Sense Model) refers to the AutoSense model.
 To use the model, create an object of GAS using the following line:

 `GAS gas = new GAS(data, target, numSenses, numTopics, alpha, beta, gamma);`